Édgar García (baseball, born 1996)

-Édgar Ernesto García (born October 4, 1996) is a Dominican professional baseball pitcher for the Guelph Royals of the Intercounty Baseball League (IBL).
+Édgar Ernesto García (born October 4, 1996) is a Dominican professional baseball pitcher for the Guelph Royals of the Canadian Baseball League (CBL).
 He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Tampa Bay Rays, Cincinnati Reds, and Minnesota Twins.

 Professional career

 Philadelphia Phillies

 García was born in Sabana Grande de Palenque, Dominican Republic.
 He worked out as a shortstop for Phillies scouts initially in the Dominican Republic, but though his batting skills did not impress the scouts they liked his arm.
 He was signed as an international free agent as a pitcher by the Philadelphia Phillies on May 29, 2014, for $30,000.

 García made his professional debut in 2014 with the Dominican Summer League Phillies, going 2–0 with a 2.10 ERA and 19 strikeouts in 25 2/3 innings.
 García played for the rookie-level Gulf Coast League Phillies in 2015, going 1–2 with a 3.31 ERA and 34 strikeouts in 32 2/3 innings pitched.

 García played for the Single-A Lakewood BlueClaws in 2016, going 4–1 with a 2.80 ERA and 59 strikeouts over 61 innings of work.
 He played for the High-A Clearwater Threshers in 2017, going 3–4 with a 4.47 ERA and 89 strikeouts across 88 2/3 innings pitched.